IOTechSystems/xrt-examples/DeviceServices/multiple-services/README.md

 ### Setup Simulators

-For each service included, setup the relevant simulator and envvironment variables by following the instructions in the individual device service guides.
+For each service included, setup the relevant simulator and environment variables by following the instructions in the individual device service guides.

 ### **Common Device Service Setup**